Hoi An Weather: A Traveller’s Guide

-That’s where we come in!
-In this article, Hidden outlines the Hoi An weather and climate throughout the year, along with a month-to-month breakdown to help plan your trip and manage your expectations.
-Be it a quick stopover or an extended stay, nobody wants to have travel plans hindered too much by the weather.
+In this article, Hidden outlines Hoi An’s weather and climate throughout the year.
+Accompanied with a month-to-month breakdown to help you plan your trip and manage your expectations.
+Be it a quick stopover or an extended stay; nobody wants to have travel plans hindered too much by the weather.

-Hoi An Weather And Climate:
+Hoi An Weather And Climate

 The total length of the dry season typically stretches from February to September, but within this timeframe, it has its fluctuations.
 February to April has the most moderate temperatures averaging a high of 30°C (86°F) making it a popular choice for tourists to visit the ancient city of Hoi An.

 Hidden Hint: The months of October and November contain the bulk of the rain, and it’s not unusual that during this time the Old Town and the islands south of it have the possibility of flooding.

 If flooding does occur during your time in Hoi An, know that the locals are super adaptable and prepared—the weather won’t bring your travels to a full-stop.
 Many riverside businesses in the old town stack up their chairs and move their valuables upstairs to get ready for the flooding.

 Interestingly, you may even notice that some shops have flood levels from previous years marked on their walls.
-Depending on the severity, only a portion of the city is affected by the flood, and even so, the shops and specially restaurants are usually back in business within a day or so.
+Depending on the severity, only a portion of the city is affected by the flood, and even so, the shops and especially restaurants are usually back in business within a day or so.

 Furthermore, it’s an incredibly unique experience to be in Hoi An during this time.
 Imagine locals paddling their boats through the picturesque laneways of Old Town!
 Flooding can happen, but life in Hoi An carries on.